metaplex-foundation/docs/docs/03-guides/01-auction-house/02-cli.md

 ### Setup

-In order to get started with the AuctionHouse CLI please follow these steps.
+In order to get started with the Auction House CLI please follow these steps.

 ```
 git clone https://github.com/metaplex-foundation/metaplex.git